Do you have Hashimoto’s thyroiditis? Are you wondering about how to treat or manage this condition?

 The conventional physician would say that this therapy has little to no value because it’s “untested”.

-But even if it is untested (which it isn't) what harm will changing the diet have on the outcome of the patient?
+But even if it is untested (which it isn’t), what harm will eating a healthier diet have on the outcome of the patient?

 Furthermore, newer studies have shown that certain diets may be able to slow down inflammation and alter immune function.

-It makes sense that using diet to treat Hashimoto's may have a similar benefit.
+It makes sense that using a diet to treat Hashimoto’s may have a similar benefit.